 For decades, North Carolina early childhood educators have faced issues of poor compensation, high turnover and under-education.
 In North Carolina, a survey released in October commissioned by the NC Child Care Resource & Referral Council found that more than 80% of child care centers say it is more difficult to recruit and retain staff now than before the pandemic.
 As a result, the survey found that about one-third (32%) of centers have had to temporarily close classrooms due to the labor shortage.
 Beyond low pay, the flexibility to work remotely does not apply to the child care workforce.
 Child care is an on-site business.

 Child Care Services Association (CCSA) created the Teacher Education and Compensation Helps (T.E.A.C.H.)
 Early Childhood® NC Scholarship Program in 1990 to provide a debt-free college education with scholarships for the early education workforce.
 Through T.E.A.C.H.
 NC scholarships, early childhood teachers, family childhood educators and program administrators can earn early childhood credentials and degrees from associate to master’s.
 Participants and their sponsoring employers must share the cost of the education, which creates a strong partnership to improve care and education for our youngest children.

-From July 2017 through June 2018, the T.E.A.C.H.
-Early Childhood® NC scholarship program provided scholarships to 2,106 child care teachers, administrators, family home-based professionals and community specialists in 92 counties in North Carolina with enrollment in 55 community colleges, 12 state-supported universities and four private colleges.
-During this time, 57,543 children were cared for in a setting where a staff member was studying early childhood education through a T.E.A.C.H.
-Early Childhood® scholarship.
+From July 2020 through June 2021, the T.E.A.C.H.
+NC scholarship program provided scholarships to 2,064 child care teachers, administrators, family home-based professionals and community specialists in 93 counties in North Carolina with enrollment in 50 community colleges, 13 state-supported universities and six private colleges.
+During this time, 58,554 children were cared for in a setting where a staff member was studying early childhood education through a T.E.A.C.H.
+Early Childhood® NC scholarship.